dCache/dcache-book2/config-hsm.md

 ### The namespace layout

-In order to allow DCACHE to remove files from attached TSSes, the “cleaner.enable.hsm = true” must be added immediately underneath the \[namespaceDomain/cleaner\] service declaration:
+In order to allow dCache to remove files from attached TSSes, the “cleaner.enable.hsm = true” must be added immediately underneath the \[namespaceDomain/cleaner\] service declaration:

     [namespaceDomain]
      ... other services ...